Espoma potting mix is the first major brand of soil that we’ve come across that will grow a beautiful tray of microgreens.

-We want to be honest and upfront on our suggestions.
-We will state our opinion but give you the data to make your own choice.
+We want to be honest and upfront about our suggestions.
+We will state our opinion but give you the data so you can choose which to try.

 Test Between Home Microgreens Potting Mix & Espoma Potting Mix

-Below the video, we discuss more details of the test, talk more about each product, and include a Podcast episode on growing microgreens with these soil mixes.
+Below the video, we discuss more details of the test, discuss each product, and include a Podcast episode on growing microgreens with these soil mixes.

 But who has time for that?

 Which Grows Broccoli Microgreens Better, Home Microgreens Potting Mix or Espoma Potting Mix?